 The same white Behr exterior paint that was used on the new fence was used to protect the post and make it look prettier.

 I ordered the hose hanger from Amazon.
-I loved that it was white (and the white one was a LOT cheaper when I ordered) It’s very strong and sturdy which was a nice bonus!
-I used a Sharpie to mark where I needed to drill pilot holes and secure the screws.
+The color didn't really matter, but the white one was a LOT cheaper when I ordered.
+It’s very strong and sturdy which was a nice bonus!
+A Sharpie was used to mark where I needed to drill pilot holes and secure the screws.